Follow this link to skip to the main content

 • The two remaining teams use one computer each.

-5. Printer (network, optional).
+5. Printer (optional).

 6. Digital camera (optional).
 A digital camera is valuable for recording the excitement of the mission.